 competitive intelligence.

 Most enterprise companies have some form of competitive intelligence function that monitors DTC challengers.
 It produces reports.
 The reports inform strategy discussions.
 The board occasionally hears about the most prominent challengers on a competitive landscape slide.
 That is monitoring.
 It is not governance.
+Turning that monitoring into a real category defense function means reading the early signals while the strategic options are still open.

 Governance requires: a defined framework for assessing challenger threat level (not just revenue and funding), explicit decision rights for the three possible responses (compete, acquire, ignore), a mechanism for escalating a challenger from the monitoring queue to an active response decision within a defined timeframe, and board-level awareness of any challenger that has crossed the threshold where the acquisition window is closing.
-Management that brings a challenger acquisition proposal to the board after the company has grown to $80M in revenue and has institutional investors on its cap table is bringing a preventable problem — the acquisition opportunity existed at $15M, when the challenger was invisible to the board.
+Management that brings a challenger acquisition proposal to the board after the company has grown to $80M in revenue and has institutional investors on its cap table is bringing a preventable problem, the acquisition opportunity existed at $15M, when the challenger was invisible to the board.

 M&A as a commerce strategy: